The Measure class

 Setpoints

-Elements in a DataSetPP can either be setpoints or measured, and each measured element must have corresponding setpoints with the correct dimensions.
+Elements in a DataSetPP can either be ‘setpoints’ (i.e. independent parameters) or ‘measured’ (i.e. dependent parameters).
+Each ‘measured’ element must have corresponding ‘setpoints’ with the correct dimensions.
 In the case of Loop, the setpoints are automatically generated based on the sweep parameters, and the measured data is automatically assigned to the correct setpoints.
-For Measure, this has no obvious meaning.
+For Measure, this has no obvious meaning since it’s not obvious what the independent parameters are.
 By default, each measured element gets associated with setpoints that are simply the indices of the measured data, i.e. for a measured element with shape (10,), the setpoints will be (0, 1, 2, …, 9).
 Therefore, it’s usually much more interesting to plot two measured elements against each other, rather than against the default setpoints.

 For example, if you measure the x-axis and y-axis of an oscilloscope trace, you can do: